 The Obvious Effects

-So now, in this late hour of human history, the impact of that Garden treachery is easily observed.
+So now, in this late hour of human history, the impact of that Garden treachery is easily observed and understood.
 Mankind has now spread far and wide across the planet.
 He has organized himself into groups and built great civilizations across the centuries.

 But characteristically, we have struggled to make those civilizations to long endure.
 Our competing selfishness constantly disturbs, and disrupts, and destabilizes, and eventually, destroys them.

-Thus, the basic effect of the satanic treachery in the Garden has been to create a kind of “alternative truth,” an alternative interpretation of good and evil, an alternative interpretation of reality.
-And this alternative view of life puts us at odds with God as we contend for our own selfish viewpoint.
+Thus, the basic effect of the satanic treachery in the Garden of Eden has been to create a kind of “alternative truth,” an alternative interpretation of good and evil, an alternative interpretation of reality.
+And these alternative views are essentially endless, replicating themselves in each new human being.
+And, in each of us, this personalized alternative view of truth, puts us at odds with God as we contend for our own viewpoint as opposed to His.

 So, it’s only God’s interpretation of reality which actually defines true good and true evil.
-And any alternative view of reality is nothing more than a competing mistake.
+And, any alternative view of reality is nothing more than a competing error.

 Enter Jesus Christ,